Ghost 6 theme for newsrooms

 Up to 30, mix & repeat

-Stack seven reusable layouts in any order.
+Stack nine reusable layouts in any order.
 Repeat up to 30 times.

-The Ghost CMS news theme for publications that read like newspapers, not blogs.
+The Ghost CMS news theme for journalism, not personal blogs.

-Meridian is a Ghost CMS theme for newsrooms, magazines, and independent publishers.
-It's built for editors who run real desks: daily news, section archives, opinion columns, paywalled investigations.
-The screen reads like a broadsheet, with a strong masthead, a hero story flanked by supporting columns, predictable section rules, and typography that respects the reader.
+Meridian is a Ghost CMS theme for newsrooms, magazines, opinion sites, and independent journalists.
+The screen reads like a broadsheet: a strong masthead, a hero story flanked by supporting columns, predictable section rules, and typography that respects the reader.
+Whether you run a desk of writers or a single byline that carries its own weight, Meridian gives the work the editorial frame it deserves.

-Daily news sites with section-driven homepage hierarchy and deep archives.
+Multi-writer newsrooms with section-driven homepages, breaking coverage, and deep archives.

 Feature Package